 Creating an Azure Container Registry (ACR) Instance

 Once you have the ASP.NET container downloaded to your local computer, it's now time to migrate and run this container in Azure.
-To do this, we'll push the demo container to Azure Container Registry.
-Azure Container Registry or ACR is a service that allows you to deploy and run Docker containers directly within Azure.
+To do this, we'll push the demo container to Azure Container Registry (ACR).
+ACR is a service that allows you to deploy and run Docker containers directly within Azure.

 3. Make sure you choose the Bash shell as shown below.

 4. Create an Azure resource group to put the an instance of ACR in using the